German Ryanair pilots threaten more walkouts

-BERLIN (Reuters) - German pilots’ union Vereinigung Cockpit (VC) threatened that it could call for further strikes at Irish low-cost carrier Ryanair (RYA.I) if management does not make a better offer.
+BERLIN, Sept 12 (Reuters) - German pilots’ union Vereinigung Cockpit (VC) threatened that it could call for further strikes at Irish low-cost carrier Ryanair if management does not make a better offer.

 “As long as Ryanair does not make improved offers, there may have to be further strikes here,” Ingolf Schumacher of VC said on Wednesday.

-Pilots and cabin crew at Ryanair in Germany started a full-day walkout early on Wednesday to put pressure on management in labor talks with Europe’s biggest low-cost carrier.

-Reporting by Klaus Lauer; Writing by Maria Sheahan; Editing by Michelle Martin
+Pilots and cabin crew at Ryanair in Germany started a full-day walkout early on Wednesday to put pressure on management in labour talks with Europe’s biggest low-cost carrier.
+(Reporting by Klaus Lauer Writing by Maria Sheahan Editing by Michelle Martin)